 You can log in to get your actual host names.

 POP3S Connection security: SSL/TLS

-IMAP/POP3 Password: the one asigned for the user in postfixadmin
+POP3 Password: the one assigned for the user in postfixadmin

+You can log in to get your actual host names.